-Employees engaged in the operation of the asphalt distributor, tar bucket, cement mixer, concrete, crack sealing wand-and work involving road repairs, asphalt inspection and testing where in the opinion of the Department Head or delegate, boots and/or clothing suffer damage, shall be paid the sum of one dollar and fifty cents (\$1.50) per hour over and above their basic hourly rate as compensation for such damage.
+Employees engaged in the operation of the asphalt distributor, tar bucket, cement mixer, concrete, crack sealing wand-and work involving road repairs, asphalt inspection and testing where in the opinion of the Department Head or delegate, boots and/or clothing suffer damage, shall be paid the sum of one dollar and seventy- five cents (\$1.75) per hour over and above their basic hourly rate as compensation for such damage.

-Employees, when operating the pavement breaker or air tamper, shall be paid the sum of one dollar and fifty cents (\$1.50) per hour over and above their basic hourly rate.
+Employees, when operating the pavement breaker or air tamper, shall be paid the sum of one dollar and seventy- five cents (\$1.75) per hour over and above their basic hourly rate.

-When employees are engaged in the removing of solids from sewage lift station walls, they shall be paid the sum of one dollar and fifty cents (\$1.50) per hour over and above their basic hourly rate.
+When employees are engaged in the removing of solids from sewage lift station walls, they shall be paid the sum of one dollar and seventy- five cents (\$1.75) per hour over and above their basic hourly rate.

-When employees are engaged in sanitary sewer cleaning, the repair of a sanitary sewer, sewer and water inspection (including hydrant maintenance), waste plant work, potable water repairs and dig-ups, hydrovac excavating, work at cemetery or mausoleum interment which exposes the employee to noxious substances, clean-up of abnormal amounts of bodily substances, clean-up of abnormal amounts of animal substances (e.g. excrement, dead animals or animal parts); or contact with the sewer material, they shall receive an additional one dollar and fifty cents (\$1.50) per hour, over and above their basic hourly rate.
+When employees are engaged in sanitary sewer cleaning, the repair of a sanitary sewer, sewer and water inspection (including hydrant maintenance), waste plant work, potable water repairs and dig-ups, hydrovac excavating, work at cemetery or mausoleum interment which exposes the employee to noxious substances, clean-up of abnormal amounts of bodily substances, clean-up of abnormal amounts of animal substances (e.g. excrement, dead animals or animal parts); or contact with sewage material, they shall receive an additional one dollar and seventy- five cents (\$1.75) per hour, over and above their basic hourly rate.